ErfanDL/ESP_OTA_Dashboard/README.md

 ## Flash Firmware through Web UI

-Now you can flash the firmware through the Web UI by exporting the BIN firmware file from the Arduino IDE and uploading it in the ESP Firmware Flasher WEB UI.
+you can flash the firmware through the Web UI by exporting the BIN firmware file from the Arduino IDE and uploading it in the ESP Firmware Flasher WEB UI.

 1. Select the bin file by clicking the Upload Firmware button